 Her new book chronicles how popular songs and symphonic masterpieces helped move the needle on a variety of fundamental issues that Americans have confronted in our two-and-half-century history.

-Celenza contends that music has often been the animating force behind major legislation and social change.
+Celenza contends that music has often been the animating force behind major legislation and social change in our country.
 By examining a series of iconic pieces — including Francis Scott Key’s Star Spangled Banner, Billie Holiday’s haunting ballad, Strange Fruit, Paul Simon’s Graceland album, Charles Ives’ The Unanswered Question and many other works — Celenza makes the case for why music has always mattered in American politics.

 Her new book called On the Record: Music That Changed America.